techpiyushjoshi/Deep-Learning/README.md

 This course aims to present the **mathematical, statistical and computational** challenges of building stable representations for **high-dimensional data**, such as **images, text and data**.
 We will delve into selected topics of Deep Learning, discussing recent models from both supervised and unsupervised learning.
 Special emphasis will be on c**onvolutional architectures, invariance learning, unsupervised learning and non-convex optimization.**

 <aside>
 💡 There will be 2 tests and assignments.
 Assignment do yourself, good assignment good marks.
 The more effort you make the better you will score.
-Ask doubts and stay active
+Ask doubts and stay active here

 </aside>